 The “Doing History” podcast series are about early American history and how historians work.
 Each series utilizes the OI’s community of early Americanist scholars to discuss issues surrounding the production of scholarship.
 Each series is a collaboration with Ben Franklin’s World: A Podcast About Early American History.

-In this episode, we speak with four scholars to explore the complexities of political allegiance during the American Revolution.
+In this episode we speak with four scholars to explore Paul Revere’s ride through history.

 Supporting this series helps to meet one of the chief aims of the Lapidus Initiative: to make more transparent the intensive and collaborative processes of developing and producing high-quality scholarship.
 It also offers us a new and exciting opportunity for public outreach.